How to Recycle Your Beauty Products

 Plastic and Aluminum Tubes

 Cut into your tubes to scoop out every last drop, but don’t cut them into two separate pieces.
 Smaller pieces make items less likely to get recycled.
 Once clean, remove the caps and either recycle them separately or toss them in the trash per the guidelines below.
+Don't forget to recycle the paper pouch or box it comes in, too.

 Hard Plastic Bottles

 Your plastic bottles can be differentiated into 2 categories: hard bottles and flexible bottles (ones that you can squeeze).
 Hard bottles are usually smaller like your serums, oils, or boosters.
 Since the droppers are usually made out of a different material, those cannot be recycled and should be removed.
+If your hard plastic bottle comes in a paper box or pouch, toss it in your recycling too.

 Flexible Plastic Bottles